A patient's choice of contraceptive method involves factors such as efficacy, safety, noncontraceptive benefits, cost, and personal considerations.

 The probability of pregnancy is high with incorrect or inconsistent use.

 Elevated prolactin levels and a reduction of gonadotropin-releasing hormone from the hypothalamus during lactation suppress ovulation.
 This leads to a reduction in luteinizing hormone (LH) release and inhibition of follicular maturation.
 The duration of this suppression varies and is influenced by the frequency and duration of breastfeeding and the length of time since birth.
-Mothers only need to use breastfeeding to be successful; however, as soon as the first menses occurs, she must begin to use another method of birth control to avoid pregnancy.
+This method requires 1) breastfeeding of the baby every 4 hours during the day and every 6 hours at night, 2) no supplementation of other foods or formula, 3) no return to menses, and 4) the baby must be less than six months old for perfect use.

 The perfect-use failure rate within the first 6 months is 0.5%.
 The typical-use failure rate within the first 6 months is 2%.